NimaTB/NimaTB.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-02-08
+date: 2023-05-25
 inline: true
 ---

-We have submitted our paper entitled " Source Localization in Linear Dynamical Systems using Subspace Model Identification" to the 7th IEEE Conference on Control Technology and Applications (CCTA) 2023.
+Our paper entitled "Source Localization in Linear Dynamical Systems using Subspace Model Identification" has been accepted for publication in the 7th IEEE Conference on Control Technology and Applications (CCTA) 2023.